earn how to make Japanese dashi stock at home with 3 simple methods today!

 There are 4 types of dashi: Awase Dashi (most basic), Kombu Dashi (Vegetarian/Vegan), Iriko Dashi, and Shiitake Dashi.
 To learn about each dashi, please read more on this post.

-3 Methods To Make Dashi
+How To Make Dashi 3 Ways

 Today we’ll be making the most basic dashi, Awase Dashi, 3 ways.
 However, you can use the same approaches to make different types of dashi I’ve shared previously.